 A student who has a change in name must provide to the University Registrar's Office his or her Social Security card or the form issued by the Social Security Administration.
+A valid passport may also be used to complete a name change.
 Enrollment or records services for the student under a name different from the last enrollment cannot be accomplished without one of the above documents.
 All grade reports, transcripts and diplomas are issued only under a person's legal name as recorded by the University Registrar's Office.